BinaryFemboys/byte-patch-dll/README.md

 # **Important**

-This tool is not self explanatory at all, it requires a minimal understanding of Reverse Engineering, code and assembly, do not ask for support with it.
+This tool is not self explanatory at all, it requires a basic understanding of Reverse Engineering, code and assembly, do not ask for support with it.

 ## **Usage**